 If a student submits their request in writing after the fourth scheduled class, including Young Music Scholar, they will be charged the full tuition for the term.

-If a student submits their request in writing after the fourth scheduled rehearsal, including Young Artist/Young Musician, they will be charged the full tuition for the year.
+If a student submits their request in writing after the fourth scheduled week of classes of Young Artist/Young Musician, they will be charged the full tuition for the year.

-The winter withdrawal deadline is January 4, 2017.
+The spring semester withdrawal deadline is January 5, 2018.
 Withdrawals are effective as of the end of the fall term.

 Requests for changes in teacher, program of study, or lesson length must be received in the Conservatory office in writing prior to the fourth scheduled lesson or class.
 If the change request is received less than 2 business days before a scheduled lesson or class, the student will be charged for that lesson or class.
 Class changes may not be made after the fourth scheduled class.
-Students wishing to make changes for the spring term must do so by the winter withdrawal deadline of January 4, 2017.
+Students wishing to make changes for the spring term must do so by the spring semester withdrawal deadline of January 5, 2018.

 Students enrolled in private instruction that are granted a change in teacher at any other time during the year will be charged a penalty equal to the cost of 4 additional lessons from the studio the student is leaving.
 All change requests must be submitted in writing to a Conservatory office.

 Westminster Conservatory will honor all change requests if possible, based on availability.
 If the Conservatory cannot accommodate the requested change, the student may choose to continue the original course of study or withdraw according to the guidelines in the withdrawal policy.

 Students may add extra lessons during the academic year as well as before or after the summer session with the permission of their teacher.
 Scheduling arrangements are made directly with the teacher.
 Students list the confirmed lesson dates and times on the “Additional Lessons” (green) form, obtain the teacher’s sign-off on the form, and then submit the form along with payment to the office.